 Challenge Events are one-day technology and innovation hackathons.
 Held at participating colleges/universities, coworking spaces, and incubator facilities, they strive to introduce students and entrepreneurs to opportunities available in the sectors of agriculture technology, agriculture technology, and environmental technology.
 These events are also intended to serve as an entry point into the innovation ecosystem and a pipeline to other accelerator programs that help facilitate the commercialization of the innovations and technologies initiated during the events.

 Each Challenge Event will have a list of 4 to 6 challenges representing each of three categories; agritech, aquatech, and envirotech.
 The challenges are sourced from businesses and industry subject matter experts and are representative of real-world problems that can benefit from a new approach or innovation and can be commercialized to provide a market application or solution.
-Participating student teams select a challenge to work on during the course of the day, making a 7-minute presentation at the event’s end before a panel of industry experts who provide feedback and award a prize(s).
+Participating teams select a challenge to work on during the course of the day, making a 7-minute presentation at the event’s end before a panel of industry experts who provide feedback and award a prize(s).

 2017 SCHEDULE OF CHALLENGE EVENTS

 Below is a list of colleges, universities, coworking spaces, or business incubators hosting F³ Tech Challenge Events.

 College of Southern Maryland